-Black Churches play pivotal role to community during pandemic
+Black churches play pivotal role to community during pandemic

 “Now people are so used to staying in church on Sunday with a cappuccino in their hand with their pajamas and watching the service and get back in bed,” says Baylor.

-“I think the black church has been a pillar of this community.
-When we needed the testing they were behind us, when we needed the vaccine they were behind us,” said Mayor James McGee of Vinita Park.
+“I think the Clack church has been a pillar of this community.
+When we needed the testing, they were behind us.
+When we needed the vaccine, they were behind us,” said Mayor James McGee of Vinita Park.